guybrettrobertson/personal_projects/README.md

-This repo contains my data science and machine learning projects.
+This repo contains data science and machine learning projects.